heremaps/gluecodium/README.md

 ./gradlew build
 ```

-To run the Genium tool and generate some output based on the current set of
+To run the Gluecodium tool and generate some output based on the current set of
 HelloWorld project's \*.fidl files:

 ```bash
 ./generate -input ${PWD}/examples/libhello/fidl -output ${PWD}/generated -nostdout
 ```
-If the paths are not absolute, they will be interpreted relative to the genium source directory.
+If the paths are not absolute, they will be interpreted relative to the gluecodium source directory.

 ## Command line parameters
-For information on Genium command line parameters run it with "-help":
+For information on Gluecodium command line parameters run it with "-help":

 ```bash
 ./generate -help